aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/get-all/_index.md

 ~/{file-name}/sections/{sectionIndex}/headersFooters/{headerFooterIndex}/paragraphs
 ```
+, where:

-*{file-name}* is the name of the Word document containing elements.
+- *{file-name}* is a filename of a document.
-*{sectionIndex}* is the index of a section that contains paragraphs.
+- *{sectionIndex}* is an index of a section.
 If this syntax is used, only elements within the specified section are returned.
-*{headerFooterIndex}* is the index of a section that contains headers and footers.
+- *{headerFooterIndex}* is an index of a section, that contains headers and footers.
 If this syntax is used, only elements within specified header/footer are returned.

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Paragraphs/GetParagraphs) lets you call this REST API directly from a browser.

 ## cURL Example